Alexandria's founded by Alexander

 The city stands on a well-defendable high plateau.
 Although Blaundus had been located and analyzed by British and German archaeologists from the late 19th to the early 21st century, the first serious excavations started in the last decennium or so.

 Blaundus was built according to the Hippodamian plan and it is thought that the monumental structure that caught my eye stood right on the Agora.
 So far, a temple dedicated to Ceres / Demeter, the fertility goddess, has been located.
 Other remains that have been documented are the stadium (140m x 37m) from the 1st century AD, a few steps of the theater, the gymnasium, and one arch of the five-kilometer-long aqueduct (three arches were still standing in the 19th century).
-On the slopes northeast of the city, a great number of tombs have been found with their frescoed wall painted in vivid shades of blue, green, and red.
+On the slopes northeast of the city, several tombs have been found with their frescoed wall painted in vivid shades of blue, green, and red.

 Local authorities now state that the site of Blaundus is open to the public but I wonder whether the access roads have been signposted since the search of the Zor Yollar group.
 The impressive remains are situated north of the line Aydin – Isparta, meaning that it is not entirely out of reach to the more adventurous traveler.